psychemedia/storytelling-notes/gwion-bach.md

 Let the fools be silent,
 As erst in Badon's fight,—
 With Arthur of liberal ones
-The head, with long red blades ;
+The head, with long red blades;
 Through feats of testy men,
 And a chief with his foes.
 Woe be to them, the fools,